ndrakos/blog/_posts/2020-04-16-Light_Cone_Overview.md

 ### 2) Halo Catalogue and Merger Trees

 I have everything setup to create halo catalogue and merger trees using AHF.
 Rockstar and Consistent-Trees seem to be more popular though, so I maybe need to justify using AHF (or switch).
-I should review the <a href="https://ui.adsabs.harvard.edu/abs/2011MNRAS.415.2293K/abstract">Haloes gone MAD</a> papers.
+I should review the <a href="https://ui.adsabs.harvard.edu/abs/2011MNRAS.415.2293K/abstract">Haloes Gone MAD</a> papers.

 ### 3) Light Cone Generator